The Wiri Maintenance and Stabling Facility

 The site is located next to the South-Western Expressway in Wiri and is bordered by Roscommon and Wiri Station Roads.
 The old Winstones Quarry is a large enough site to house all the facilities required.
 Its proximity to the Main Trunk Northern Line makes it well suited for access purposes.

-The Wiri Depot is where all the maintenance on the electric trains will be carried out and there is stabling capacity for up to 28 electric trains.
+The Wiri maintenance and stabling facility is where all the maintenance on the electric trains will be carried out and there is stabling capacity for up to 28 electric trains.
 There will be additional facilities for smaller numbers of the trains at Henderson, Parnell and Papakura.

 The earthworks to prepare the site started in January 2011.
 This involved filling an area approximately 580m long, 85m wide and 6-11 metres deep in places so that there was a flat site for construction.
 The project should be completed during 2013.